Implementing Dark Mode & Design Tokens to Improve Accessibility & Consistency

-I led the change management to bring the integration of dark mode, accessible colours, and design tokens into the Jostle Platform.
-This effort fulfilled a major user request and ensured accessible design elements, and a more semantic way of referring to colours for consistency.
+I led the integration of dark mode, accessible colours, and design tokens into the Jostle Platform.
+This effort fulfilled a major user request and ensured accessible design elements and a design consistency framework.

 role + timeline:

-Directed the strategy and proposal for using semantic design tokens over global colours, and lead workshops with the design team for accessible colour selection.
-I also co-created with my dev lead to gain support and provide education on the move to design tokens.
+Directed the strategy and proposal to shift from global colors to semantic design tokens, ensuring scalability and clarity, and ran workshops with the design team to define an accessible and cohesive new colour system.
+I also collaborated with my dev lead to gain support and provide education on the move to design tokens.

 We delivered all of this in just over a year, starting with an internal alpha then a full customer release in Q2 2024.